top of page

 ALI-PNEC

-We use primary nasal epithelial cell (PNEC) cultures for studies on how farm dust may protect against asthma development and to develop a co-culture with commensal bacteria
+We use primary nasal epithelial cell (PNEC) cultures for collaborative studies on T cell interactions in RSV infections and to develop a co-culture with commensal bacteria.

 ALI-PxEC